-Any robot pushing another robot for more than 3 seconds will be removed from play for 30 seconds as per the standard removal penalty (see Section 4.2).
-The closest robot (including the goal keeper) to the ball on each team, if it is within 2 dog-lengths of the ball, cannot be called for pushing.
+Any robot pushing another robot for more than 3 seconds will be removed from play for 30 seconds as per the standard removal penalty (see Section 4.3).
+The closest robot (including the goal keeper) to the ball on each team, if it is within 50cm of the ball, cannot be called for pushing.
 If a robot is standing still it cannot be called for pushing.
 If two moving robots are charging into each other then both robots are removed.
-The goalie cannot be called for pushing as long as it has at least two feet within its penalty area.
+The goalie cannot be called for pushing as long as it has at least two feet within its penalty area and is deemed to be active.
+Active means the goal keeper either: (i) is tracking the ball; (ii) has previously successfully seen the ball, and is now seeking to locate the ball.